openpubkey/openpubkey/docs/pktoken.md

 Our solution is to allow signing parties to specify additional claims in their protected header such as the identity's public key (`upk`).This enables the signing party to add claims without requiring any new signatures from any other parties.
 The protected header in which the claims are made makes it clear who added these claims.

+#### Required Claims

+In PK Tokens the following claims are required and assumed to exist `alg`, `typ` and `kid`.
+The one exception is that since OP (OpenID Providers) generate the OP signature, they may not include `typ` or `kid`.
+However in all other signatures in a PK Token, OpenPubkey enforces that `alg`, `typ` and `kid` are specified.

+#### Custom Claims

+OpenPubkey allows third party to extend OpenPubkey and specify any custom claims in the protected header of PK Token signatures.
+The only rule is that custom claims can not use the keys: `alg`, `typ` and `kid`.

 ### Signature Type (typ)